abhilashnadesan/Daily-Customer-Sales-in-Fastfood/README.md

 Predictions: [1 0 0]
 Actual:      [1 0 0]

-"This model predicts how a customer will order: 0 = Online, 1 = In-Person.
-It uses only two things: gender and hour of the day.
-For example:
-•	A male (1) at 6PM (hour=18) is predicted to order In-Person (1).
-•	A female (0) at 10AM (hour=10) might be predicted as Online (0).
+This model tries to guess how someone will order food — either Online or In-Person.

+It uses 2 things to make a guess:

+Gender — Is the person a man or a woman?

+Time — What time of day are they ordering?

+ Simple Examples
+A man ordering at 6 PM (evening)
+→ The model might say: "He'll order In-Person."

+A woman ordering at 10 AM (morning)
+→ The model might say: "She'll order Online."

 This is useful if the company wants to prepare stock differently for morning vs night orders or plan staff based on behavior.
 The model performed very well with 100% accuracy in the test data."

 ## Section 8: Docker Container